Automatically generated based on tag:

 ETW - Devices and USB activity Page For devices and USB activity.

 Various events are generated for devices and USB activity, split across a number of channels.
-More events and information are available on recent versions of the Windows operating system.
+More events and information is available on recent versions of the Windows operating system.

 Using known variables about a given device, found for example in the Windows registry, events can be used to determine timestamps of activity for the device, such as when the device was first plugged, last plugged and unplugged.